ikeacat/crawler/README.md

 a wip game about crime n' stuff

-runs in the browser (so far in one file.)
+runs in the browser (so it is easily accessable)

 ### TODO:

 (Most important -> Least Importance)
 - Fix Downloads reading from Local Storage
 - Allow loading save from Local Storage
-- Dark Mode (do this before it become too hard to manage)
 - Mission 1 as a whole.
 - Add Deletion system.
+- Dark mode (add as go along)